CriticalMoments/CriticalMoments/README.md

 ### Targeting Events

-TODO
+Define exactly when actions should occur, based on in-app event triggers.

+The most [commonly needed actions are tracked automatically](https://docs.criticalmoments.io/events/built-in-events).
+[Add your own custom events](https://docs.criticalmoments.io/events/event-overview) and [properties](https://docs.criticalmoments.io/conditional-targeting/custom-properties) with a single line of code.

 ### Local User-Engagement Database 📙

 Our SDK automatically starts building an on-device database of user engagement history.
-The most [commonly needed actions are tracked automatically](https://docs.criticalmoments.io/events/built-in-events).
-[Add your own custom events](https://docs.criticalmoments.io/events/event-overview) and [properties](https://docs.criticalmoments.io/conditional-targeting/custom-properties) in a single line of code.
 Use this database when targeting user-messaging, reviews, notifications, paywalls and more!
+For example: `eventCount('session_start') > 3 && latestEventTime('asked_to_subscribe') < now() - duration('24h') && !propertyEver('has_paid_subscription', true)`

 ## User Privacy 🔑🔒